Github-By-G/Final_Year_project/README.md

 - Each outcome character manually segregate into respective character folders
 - The classification task has been carried out using transfer learning with pre-trained models: MobileNet-V2, VGG-16, VGG-19, ResNet152-V2 and Xception convolutional neural networks inorder to carry out predictions
 - The conversion of Predictions carryout by unicode characters (fonts are downloded from google)
-- These unicode characters process with respective CNN and Finally Converted into text.
+- These unicode characters process with respective CNN Model and Finally Converted into text.
 ### The Final Output of Meetei-Mayek Character Recognition System.
 ![Meetei-Mayek Character Recognition System architecture ](https://github.com/Mr-barnes/Final_Year_project/blob/main/meetei_mayek_Article%20images/images/4.14.png)